iamnagrecha/Bank-TeleMarketing/README.md

 future making any decision about their target audience which in a way increase the overall campaign efficiency by using direct marketing.

+After applying the preprocessing and tuning the hyperparameters, we observed that Random Forest gives us the best F1-score of 0.89 when the dataset was balanced using SMOTE and normalized by MinMaxScaler.